12/21/04 Newsletter (below it are two previous newsletters on this issue):

 When Judaism mandates that we be partners with God in protecting the

-environment, can we ignore the significant contribution of animal-centered agriculture
+environment, can we ignore the significant contribution of animal-centered

 to many environmental threats?